Last Updated on

 Although courts are usually reluctant to find shareholders or members personally liable for business debts, strong evidence of fraudulent activity and wrongful acts will avail the individuals to judgments.
 This is especially true for “closely held” corporations and small LLCs (businesses owned by only one or very few people).

 Shareholders, officers, directors, or members can be held personally liable when there is no genuine separation between the company and those controlling it.
-Creditors of the business can pierce the veil and seek judgment against shareholders individually if corporate formalities are not followed.
+Creditors of the business can pierce the corporate veil and seek judgment against shareholders individually if corporate formalities are not followed.

 How to Avoid Piercing the Corporate Veil